BaraahAbusara/data-structures-and-algorithms/linked-list/linked-list.md

 - insertAfter: add a newValue after a value.
 - DeleteValue: deletes a value from the linked list.
 - kthFromEnd: returns the value of the kth element from the tail of the linkedList.
+- linkedListZip:  takes two linkedLists and returns a merged linkedList of merging them in a Zipped order as a->b->a->b.
 ## Whiteboard Process
 <!-- Embedded whiteboard image -->
 ![append-insertBefore-insertAfter whiteboard](./linkedList.jpg)